A-Gordon/ecs-elk/readme.md

 $ terraform apply -var-file=tfvars/terraform.tfvars -state=tfstate/terraform.tfstate
 ```

-Once terraform has run it will output a few important details that are required to deploy the services using ecs-cli
+Once terraform has run it will output a few important details that are required to deploy the services using ecs-cli, these must be manually copied to docker/deploy.sh at the moment.
+This is something that should be improved.

 #### ECS-CLI